kiboschool/course-programming-2/src/lessons/classes-and-objects/aliasing-and-copying.md

 they are separate.

-There are ways to make two names that point to the same object - where they are not separate. <span style="color:red">This is where things get dangerous</span>.
+There are ways to make two names that point to the same object - where they are not separate.
 If you assign an object to a different variable:

 ```python
 a = Point(0, 0)
 b = a
 ```

-`a` and `b` refer to *the same object*.
+`a` and `b` refer to *the same object*. <span style="color:red">This is where things are dangerous</span>.
 Any changes to `a` will show up in b, and vice versa.
 This is called **aliasing**.  `a` and `b` are like two nicknames for the same person.

 ```python
 a = Point(0, 0)